South Side, Binghamton, NY

 Last verified:

-South Side Neighborhood Market Intelligence
+South Side Neighborhood Overview

 The South Side of Binghamton is a historic, densely populated neighborhood located directly south of the Chenango River.
 It is geographically defined by the river to the north, the Susquehanna River to the west, and gently rising hills to the south and east.
 Historically, it was a major hub for the Endicott Johnson shoe company, with many of its workers living in the area's well-built homes, contributing to its long-standing identity as a proud, blue-collar community.